Knowing these three systems could open a host of new options for you: they can be used to create exciting, sophisticated, and substantial web content.

 Just like Pluralsight, Codecademy also offers several courses for their students, depending on their personal skills and basic knowledge.

 The courses start on different levels from beginner to advanced, and there’s also specialized contents for the coders who are interested in specific topics.

-At Codecademy you also can make a contract and pay monthly for the materials – in this case you’ll charged 19.99$/month, and for your contract you will get:
+At Codecademy you also can make a contract and pay monthly for the materials – in this case, you’ll be charged 19.99$/month, and for your contract, you will get:

 - unlimited courses on mobile and computer

 - Members-only content

 - Step-by-step Guidance

 - Peer support

 If you don’t want to pay for the lessons, the “basic courses” are free for anyone who would like to try the Codecademy materials first.